 Arrange in advance with your school art department for a craft project to connect to the presentation.
 This can include making bookmarks that celebrate Seminole Tribe of Florida patchwork, or starting on individual model chickees, or one larger model chickee, for the group.
 For ideas, see the for Teachers and Families page.
 Building or Seminole patchwork also provide an opportunity for connectivity to math concepts.

+She Sang Promise begins with a poem.
+Students learn some fun ways to build a poem.
+NON-FICTION Jan provides interview tips so a student can help a relative write a memoir or autobiography.
+Ideas on how a student can begin their own memoir.
 Writing non-fiction in school can lead to your life’s work, as it did for Jan who began publishing in middle grade for her school newspaper.
 How to write articles & reviews (food, movies, games, books).
 Tips on writing biography.

 Jan attends book fairs, author days, & literacy celebrations.

 FOR the youngest folks Jan visits through organized reading and literacy programs such as BookPALS, with her pal Book Bear, a shy one who reads tiny books in his sleeping bag, while Jan reads to students.

 Also – Florida Humanities Council Florida Memory/ Resources for History Fair Storytelling Magazine - this publication is a valued resource and it published Jan’s pieces about Betty Mae Jumper and Jane Yolen Students who send paper mail with a self-addressed, stamped envelope, will receive a reply: Ms. Jan PO Box 14143 Tallahassee FL 32317-4143